DawnbrandBots/emcee-tournament-bot/docs/usage-organiser.md

 ```
 **Caller permission level**: host for the tournament identified by _id_

-The specified tournament be in the preparing stage and not have been started.
+The specified tournament must be in the preparing stage and not have been started.
 Updates the name and description for the tournament, affecting the Challonge page
 and future sign-up messages.